vespa-engine/blog/_posts/newsletter/2022-09-19-vespa-newsletter-september-2022.md

 like "Which documents appear most often in results, which ones never do?".
 The statistics are written in configurable attributes per document, for analysis using the Vespa query- and aggregation APIs.
-Use this feature to real-time tracking of ranking performance, and combine with [real-time updates](https://docs.vespa.ai/en/partial-updates.html) for tuning.
+Use this feature for real-time tracking of ranking performance, and combine with [real-time updates](https://docs.vespa.ai/en/partial-updates.html) for tuning.